 This feeling of loneliness and longing from a distance is in these strange COVID times a rather collective feeling and not any more reserved to a minority.
 It is a mirror for all of us and a reminder that the important work has to be invested into ourselves before we invest into others.

 Director and writer

 Coen van Berkel

 ABOUT THE WRITER

 Born and raised in Germany to Italian and Greek parents Leonardo was shaped to become an observer within the various cultural contexts he grew up in.
 He found a channel to express those perspectives that he was harbouring, which was cinema.

 Leonardo's films are visually raw, sensory and yet poetic while anchored in realistic contexts.
 With his concepts that revolve around human identity he aims to find that secret ingredient that transcends a truth that can be hardly described.

 His short film "Traffic" went to multiple festivals worldwide and allowed him to to enter the industry in Amsterdam, Netherlands where he currently resides.
 "In 2016 Leonardo won the pitch competition for his Italian feature project "Dogs and Lizards" at the T-Mobile New Horizon Film Festival in Wroclaw.
 Previously in 2015 the same project was printed and distributed in the Daazo magazine during the Cannes Film Festival in 2015.
 The feature film "The convert" is a project currently supported by East End Film GmbH.
-Since February 2020 the project is being funded by the MFG Baden-Württemberg, Germany.
+Production is set for May 2024 in Germany.

 ABOUT SARA LUNA